Finney's Cafeteria

 Finney's Cafeteria, also known as Gebhart Building, Eshman Building, The Chocolate Shop, and Museum of Chocolate, is a historic four-story building located at 217-219 W. 6th Street in the Broadway Theater District in the historic core of downtown Los Angeles.
 The building is most notable for its ground-floor interior tilework, done by Ernest A. Batchelder.

 History

-Beginnings
+Construction and early tenants

 According to the United States Department of the Interior, Finney's Cafeteria was built in 1904, while several other sources have the building named Eshman Building, designed by Morgan and Walls, and built by Gerhard Eshman in 1898.

 In 1913, Plummer and Feil redesigned the ground-floor interior to resemble a German beer hall with a Dutch motif.
 This redesign features tiles by Ernest A. Batchelder that were later painted over, as the owners, the Chocolate Shop Corporation, did not like their original color.
 The location, named Dutch Chocolate Shop, was the company's fourth and was meant to be the first in a chain of interiors depicting foreign countries, although no others were created.